Gabriel Agbonlahor: 2006–2008

 Agbonlahor had played every minute of Aston Villa's campaign in 2006–07, until he was replaced by Patrik Berger in the 2–0 away fixture against Reading on 10 February 2007.
 The following match was the first of the season that Agbonlahor did not start—he instead appeared from the bench, replacing new Villa signing Shaun Maloney.
-Manager Martin O'Neill suggested that Agbonlahor, who had been playing out of position on the right wing for much of the season, had done superbly, and being dropped from the first 11 was in order to rest him, and alleviate growing crowd pressure.
-Following this break, Agbonlahor went on a scoring spree.
-He scored from the right-wing against Everton on 2 April to gain Villa a valuable point.
+Manager Martin O'Neill suggested that Agbonlahor, who had been playing out of position on the right wing for much of the season, had done superbly.
+Following this break, Agbonlahor scored from the right-wing against Everton on 2 April to gain Villa a valuable point.
 Following this match, Agbonlahor signed a new-four-year contract at Villa.
 The following Saturday, in the absence of John Carew, he was moved back to his natural position at centre forward and again found his name on the scoresheet.
 Agbonlahor made it three in a row on Easter Monday, again scoring an equaliser, adjudged to have crossed the line by assistant referee Dave Richardson.

 Agbonlahor also scored the vital second goal in the match between Aston Villa and Chelsea on 2 September, in which Villa won 2–0.
 Agbonlahor headed the winning goal in the 86th minute of the Second City derby away to Birmingham on 11 November, shortly after saving the ball on the line from a Liam Ridgewell shot.
 Agbonlahor won the Premier League Player of the Month award for November and manager Martin O'Neill won the equivalent award for the same month.
 On 12 April 2008, Agbonlahor scored the fourth goal against Derby County in a 6–0 victory at Pride Park Stadium in the Premier League.
 In the Second City derby against Birmingham City on 20 April 2008, he scored the fifth and final goal in the 5–1 victory.